tersesystems/blindsight/docs/src/main/paradox/usage/flow.md

 @@snip [Flow.scala](../../../test/scala/example/flow/SimpleFlow.scala) { #flow_person_definition }

 If logging is enabled, then the execution is wrapped to capture the result or execution, and then the result is returned or execution rethrown.
 If the logging is not enabled (whether through conditional logging, explicit filtering, or threshold), then execution of the block still proceeds but is not wrapped by a `Try` block.

-## Flow Behavior

-What happens in a flow is determined by the @scaladoc[FlowBehavior](com.tersesystems.blindsight.flow.FlowBehavior).
-Implementing a flow behavior comes down to creating @scaladoc[Markers](com.tersesystems.blindsight.Markers) and @scaladoc[Statement](com.tersesystems.blindsight.api.Statement) for entry, exit, and exceptions.

 The flow is safe to use with `withCondition`.
 If disabled, the logger will short circuit to executing the block without adding any logging: